 THIS MONTH’S HIGHLIGHTS:

-Klein’s Open House Weekend! **November 18 thru 20**
+Klein’s Holiday Open House Weekend is November 17-19

 Plant Your Spring Bulbs Into Early December

 The 11 Best Foods You Aren’t Eating

 You Asked the Mad Gardener About Reblooming Last Year’s Amaryllis

 Plant of the Month: Amaryllis

 Klein’s Favorite Turnip Recipes

 Product Spotlight: Klein’s Homegrown Poinsettias